 Right.
 Well then… hhhh, I can’t believe I’m doing this.
 Then this is what we’ll do.
 I’m gonna call your

-and then Rei goes in and torches him, she gets out, leaves no evidence.
+spooks, then Rei goes in and torches the ghoul.
+She gets out, leaves no evidence.
 This happens in less than five minutes.

 Sechson spoke up again:

 I think I have a better idea.

-burn the whole library down?
+Ohh?
+Do you now?
+Let me guess, you wanna burn down the whole library?
 Just to make sure?

 No, no. Listen.
-Remember when us three….
+Remember when we met last night?

 You were at a payphone.
 We could use that payphone to make the call, instead of like, your personal number or something.
 You can see the library from that payphone.